ivoras/llmaboutpage/README.md

    ```
 3. The extension will work with the default settings

+**The 'Include Page Content' mode uses a large amount of prompt context!** Using Ollama models with at least 16k context is usually required for modern pages, and 32k is probably the sweet spot.
+See [this tutorial](https://localllm.in/blog/local-llm-increase-context-length-ollama) on how to do that.

 ### Using with OpenAI API

 1. Set Base URL to: `https://api.openai.com`